 Install New Boat Carpet

 - This is by far the easiest part of the entire process.
 All you need to do is lay the carpet on the adhesive after letting it dry out for a bit.

 - After laying the carpet, quickly trim the excess carpeting before the glue sets in.

 - When everything is to your liking, take a walk on the carpet and make sure you add a little weight to your steps.
 This ensures that the adhesive sticks properly to the carpet.

 - After thirty minutes, the glue should have dried completely.
 You can start moving all the furniture back to where they belong without any worries.

-Replacing boat carpet might seem scary.
+Replacing the boat carpet might seem scary.
 You will have to rip the entire deck apart and strip the carpet from the floors with your own hands.
 That can be quite nerve-wracking.

-Halfway through the entire process, any average person might be tempted to call in some professionals, but won’t need to.
-This article has equipped you with all you need to know and we are certain things will turn out just fine.
+Halfway through the entire process, any average person might be tempted to call in some professionals but won’t need to.
+This article has equipped you with all you need to know, and we are certain things will turn out just fine.